BGCG/project3/README.md

 There are departments and health centers dedicated to testing for blood types and in performing transfusions services which are often understaffed in the UK due to spending cuts.
 This can make keeping up with stocks of blood difficult and no surprising wastage occurs due to expiration of blood.

 This highlights the need for most computerised tracking software to manage the stocks of blood to ensure a smooth running of blood centers and donation services.

+The BloodTracker app

 ## UX design